Azure-Samples/azure-ml-federated-learning/docs/provisioning/silo_vnet_existingstorage.md

 The design we used for this tutorial is identical to [a silo provisioned with a new storage](./silo_vnet_newstorage.md#important-understand-the-design).
 What is different in this case is that we do not provision the storage, so we rely on the previously configured storage account.

 It is important in this case that you set the following on your existing storage account:
-- make sure the storage account is in the same tenant as the AzureML workspace
+- make sure the storage account is **in the same tenant** as the AzureML workspace
+- in the networking settings of the storage, it is recommended to set **Public network access** to "Disabled" (access will be allowed only via a private endpoint)
+- create a container in this storage account for your fl data

 ## Create a compute pair for the silo, attach storage as datastore